Brenda Barrett: 2010s

 Brenda then fakes having a one-night stand with a drunken Michael to get back at Carly.
 Before leaving Port Charles, Brenda reveals the truth to Sonny, and invites him to live with her and Alec in Rome.
 Sonny declines, stating that for them to try again, they each need time to heal.
 Brenda leaves Port Charles hopeful that one day the two of them can have a happy future together.

 Night Shift mystery

 On the General Hospital spin-off Night Shift, one storyline surrounds a woman visiting from Europe – Brenda lives in Italy.
 The dark-haired woman has an accident at her hotel and then suffers from severe burns when the ambulance she’s in explodes.
 When the patient’s heart stops, she is sent to the hospital morgue but she regains consciousness.
 The woman's face remains bandaged and she is on bed rest until the season finale.
 In the final episode, the woman flirts with Damian Spinelli without showing her face.
 Later, she watches as Jason and Robin share an embrace.
 The unknown woman leaves, revealing a tattoo similar to the one Brenda has on her lower back.
 Although the name "Barrett" was shown, the woman is never explicitly stated to be Brenda.

+Reception

+In 2023, Charlie Mason from Soaps She Knows placed Brenda at #14 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting that "This passion’s plaything always meant to be smart about love, to not only think but think twice.
+In the end, however, the one that got away from both Sonny and Jax just over and over again wound up putting heart over mind."